-Amir A. Farajian received his PhD (Engineering) in materials science from Tohoku University, his MS degree in physics from Isfahan University of Technology, and his BS degree in Electrical Engineering from Sharif University of Technology.
+Amir A. Farajian received his PhD in materials science and engineering from Tohoku University, his MS degree in physics from Isfahan University of Technology, and his BS degree in Electrical Engineering from Sharif University of Technology.
 He worked at Institute for Materials Research (Tohoku University), National Institute of Materials and Chemical Research (Tsukuba), and Rice University before joining Wright State University.

 Graduate courses: Advanced Thermodynamics, Hydrogen Energy, Advanced Physical Properties, Advanced Dynamics.

 Research interests: Nanoscience and nanoengineering with emphasis on computational modeling, sensors, materials for renewable energy, inelastic response, nano- and molecular-electronics, nanoelectromechanical systems, electronic and thermal quantum transports, as well as 2D nanomaterials processing and characterization.
 Some of the recent topics include: